dmehra/dmehra.github.io/_posts/2017-05-21-testers-digest-16-exploratory-testing.md

 ---
+title: "Tester's Digest #16: Exploratory Testing"
-description: Let's take a look at exploratory testing which is said to be the most valuable manual testing activity.
+excerpt: Let's take a look at exploratory testing which is said to be the most valuable manual testing activity.
 In the off-topic section you will find a few amusing bugs.
 ---

 TESTER'S DIGEST